gzak/Unity.Mvc.Wcf/README.md

 ```

 Now suppose you have a controller in your MVC application
-which takes an IMyService object in the constructor.
+which takes an IMyService object in the constructor...

 ```C#
 public class MyController : Controller